jasonraimondi/ts-oauth2-server/docs/migration/v2_to_v3.md

 | requiresS256 | false     | true      |
 | tokenCID     | "name"    | "id"      |

+## AuthorizationServer.setOptions has been dropped

+If you happened to use this undocumented, public method, it has been dropped in v3.
+Options can be set on initialization of the AuthoriztionServer.

 ## Updated `generateRandomToken` function

 In version 3.x, a bug with the `generateRandomToken` function has been fixed.